oskarhlm/TDT4195-StarterCode/working_on_cybele_computers.md

 ssh mamoonas@clab21.idi.ntnu.no
 ```

-You can also use jupyter notebook remotely.
+You can also use jupyter remotely.
 To connect use port forwarding when doing ssh:

 ```
 ssh -o "ServerAliveInterval=60" -L [port]:localhost:[port] [ntnu-username]@clab[00-25].idi.ntnu.no